Watch the demo video at the top for a live walkthrough as you follow along! (coming soon)

 By the end, you’ll see how simple it is to manage page metadata entirely in Python.

-Make sure you have read our Getting Started with CustomGPT.ai for New Developers blog to get an overview of the entire platform.
+Make sure you have read our Getting Started with CustomGPT.ai for New Developers blog to get an overview of the entire platform and its enterprise RAG API.

 By the end, you’ll be able to programmatically inspect where your chatbot’s content comes from.
 For full API reference, see the CustomGPT API docs.